What is mobile application management?

 MAM vs. MDM, EMM and UEM

-The main components of EMM are MDM, MAM, identity and access management.
+The main components of EMM are MDM, MAM and identity and access management.
 Some vendors also include enterprise file sync and share in their offerings.
-Although there was some MAM vs. MDM debate at first, it is now common for organizations to rely on a combination of the technologies to meet their security and IT administration requirements.
-An IT department may use MDM to enforce basic security measures, such as the use of a device passcode, and rely on MAM for app protection to prevent data leakage from business apps, for example.
+Although there was some MAM vs. MDM debate initially, it's common for organizations to rely on a combination of them to meet their security and IT administration requirements.
+An IT department may use MDM to enforce basic security measures, such as using a device passcode, and then rely on MAM for app protection to prevent data leakage from business apps, for example.

-Unified endpoint management (UEM) then evolved from EMM products, because organizations needed a way to manage all their endpoints -- including desktops and laptops -- from one tool.
-Most UEM platforms can manage Windows and macOS devices along with smartphones and tablets.
+UEM evolved from EMM products because organizations needed a way to manage all their endpoints -- including desktops and laptops -- from one tool.
+Most UEM platforms can manage Windows and macOS devices, smartphones and tablets.
 Many existing EMM vendors combined their products with other tools to allow for hybrid management of desktops and mobile devices or added desktop management to their mobility management offerings.